DehnP/datCon/README.md

 - Extract the files to a directory
 - Run the executable: 'main.exe'
 ## Usage
-- Run the script using python datConv.py
-- Use the "File Location" button to select one or more dat files for conversion
+- Import selig format dat files using the "Import" button
-- Input the chord length of the airfoil
+- Input the chord length of the aerofoil
 - Click on the "Load" button to load the data and "Plot" to plot the data
 - Use the "Save Location" button to select a directory to save the converted files